 I have multiple logins to Mixmax.
-How does Daily Send Limit get applied?
+How does the Daily Send Limit get applied?

-The Daily Send Limit is applied to the GSuite /Gmail account used to login to Mixmax.
-If you have multiple logins to Mixmax this means you have multiple workspaces as there can only be one workspace per Gsuite/Gmail account.
-Google aliases are not counted separate from the GSuite account they are linked to.
+The Daily Send Limit is applied to the GSuite/Gmail account used to log in to Mixmax.
+If you have multiple logins to Mixmax, this means you have multiple workspaces, as there can only be one workspace per Gsuite/Gmail account.
+Google aliases are not counted separately from the GSuite account they are linked to.

 I am a delegated sender.
 How does this affect my Daily Sent Limit?

 The Daily Send Limit is set per GSuite or Gmail account.
-For example, my login to Mixmax is email@example.com.
-A colleague, firstname.lastname@example.org, has authorized me to send on their behalf via delegation sending and we are apart of the same workspace.
+For example, my login to Mixmax is [email protected].
+A colleague, [email protected], has authorized me to send on their behalf via delegation sending, and we are a part of the same workspace.
 The Daily Send Limit for the workspace is 250.
-I can send up to 500 sequence emails as long I do not exceed 250 sequence emails per user.
+I can send up to 500 sequence emails as long as I stay within 250 sequence emails per user.

 Why is the max threshold 1,000?
 How does this limit affect non-sequence emails?

 Gmail has a daily sending limit of 2,000 in a 24-hour rolling period.
-We set a max of 1,000 for the Daily Send Limit so there was enough room in your Gmail sending limit to send out time-sensitive non-bulk emails such as manual emails, Send Later emails & emails triggered by rule-actions.
-By keeping the max threshold at 1,000, you do not run the risk of hitting your Gmail daily sending limit.
+We set a max of 1,000 for the Daily Send Limit, so there was enough room in your Gmail sending limit to send out time-sensitive non-bulk emails such as manual emails, Send Later emails & emails triggered by rule-actions.
+By keeping the max threshold at 1,000, you avoid hitting your Gmail daily sending limit.

 What types of emails does the Daily Send Limit affect?